 Maricopa Student Senate

 A Maricopa-wide Student Government is currently being implemented under a new model in Fall 2019.
 We encourage you to apply through the Maricopa Student Senate page.
 As a student senator, you will be a representative of your fellow students at the college you are attending in the Maricopa County Community College District.
-For more information about the Maricopa Student Senate position at SCC, please contact Jen Sydow at (480) 423-6724 or visit the Center for Civic & Global Engagement (SC-185).
+For more information about the Maricopa Student Senate position at SCC, please contact us at (480) 423-6590 or visit the Office of Student Experience & Leadership (SC-185).

 Student Public Policy Forum